ncatlab/nlab-content/pages/9/3/2/8/18239/content.md

 If $Y$ is Hausdorff, the last condition is equivalent to $Y$ being a [[compactly generated space]].

-## Definition
+## Equivalent definitions of universally closed maps

-Just like there are various equivalent ways of characterizing [[compact topological spaces]], there are also various equivalent ways of characterizing proper functions.
+Just like there are various equivalent ways of characterizing [[compact topological spaces]], there are also various equivalent ways of characterizing universally closed maps.

 In the following we discuss: